-Information on personnel comes from Finnair's HR information system and from parties responsible for the wellbeing of adjustment.
+Information on personnel comes from Finnair's HR information system and from parties responsible for the wellbeing of employees.
+Accident statistics are obtained from the insurance company and they are updated retroactively, as a result of which the 2018 figures may be subject to further adjustment.